2019 Malta political crisis: Phantom job

 After Yorgen Fenech introduced Keith Schembri to Melvin Theuma, Theuma was employed by a government company from 1 May 2017, a few months before the murder.
 Tony Muscat, the former CEO of the company told police that Keith Schembri put pressure on him to employ Mr. Theuma.
 Mr. Theuma said he landed the job after meeting Keith Schembri in April 2017 and being given a guided tour of the Auberge de Castille including Prime Minister Joseph Muscat's offices, but never turned up for work, he continued to receive a salary of around 1,200 Euros a month.
 Following a police investigation into what they call a “phantom job”, a court case took place in October 2022 with five defendants.

-Passports
+Golden Passports

-Keith Schembri was amongst those arrested in September 2020 in relation to allegations that he took a €100,000 kickback on passport sales from his auditor Brian Tonna.
+Keith Schembri was amongst those arrested in September 2020 in relation to allegations that he took a €100,000 kickback on passport sales to three wealthy Russians, from his auditor Brian Tonna.
 Nexia BT partners Tonna and Karl Cini were also arrested.
 The allegations had become public when Caruana Galizia had written about the kickbacks in April 2017.
 Malta started selling passports in 2013, whilst originally permitted and despite changing the rules on eligibility, the European Commission considers that Malta and Cyprus are still breaking EU law in how they sell passports.
+Around 1,800 passports had gone to successful main applicants by 2020, generating €21 million in 2023 for Malta.
+The situation regarding Schembri, Tonna and Cini is pending in November 2023.

 With Malta the only country still issuing golden passports, the European Commission said in September 2022 that it will take Malta to the Court of Justice of the European Union.